joelouthan/Theologicus/src/samuel-1/samuel-1-04.md

 ### The Execution of God: We Are Not Of The World

->John 17:14-16 (CSB) I have given them your word.
+>John 17:14-16 I have given them your word.
 The world hated them because they are not of the world, just as I am not of the world.
 I am not praying that you take them out of the world but that you protect them from the evil one.
 They are not of the world, just as I am not of the world.

->Romans 8:17 (CSB) and if children, also heirs — heirs of God and coheirs with Christ — if indeed we suffer with him so that we may also be glorified with him.
+>Romans 8:17 and if children, also heirs — heirs of God and coheirs with Christ — if indeed we suffer with him so that we may also be glorified with him.

 We are co-heirs with the Son who is heir of all things.